Sheezy-Art/sheezy-hub/.github/ISSUE_TEMPLATE/suggestion.md

 ---
 name: Suggestion
 about: Leave a suggestion.
-Please note that we are not taking full feature requests during this early development stage.
+Please note that we're not taking full feature requests at the moment.
 title: "[SUGGESTION] Suggestion Description..."
 labels: suggestion
 assignees: 'boylett'